rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 {% include _toc.html %}

-## Build products, not toys
+## Build products, not toys and games

-The unique aspect of our curriculum is that you create complete <strong>saleable products</strong>
+The unique aspect of our curriculum is that you create complete <strong>products consumers buy</strong>
-customers buy to plug in and simply work.
+to plug in and simply work.

 Rather than starting by messing with breadboards and loose wires making little lights flash on the board,